owenzlz/PAL4VST/README.md

 Given a folder of generated images, our PAL model can rank their quality using the area of detected artifacts region.

-Rank a folder of images
+Rank the quality for a set of StyleGAN-ffhq images
 ```bash

 ```